paulrouget/servo-embedding-api/JS_API.md

 *Note: It is important to make `browser/` code and `compositor/` code live in different threads.
-We assumed `browser/` lives in the script thread of the host page, and `compositor/` in a worker, but we could also have both is workers.*
+We assumed `browser/` lives in the script thread of the host page, and `compositor/` in a worker, but we could also have both in workers.*

-*Note: The `<browserview>` tag will, hopefully, be the only non-standard element that Servo will need to support.
-How to make it so that it's impossible to create a browserview element from regular web content?
-Maybe the browserview could be initialized only if this JS context has access to a valid Browser object (only provided if the "Servo" module is accessible)?*